Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 {{< hint info >}}
 __INFO__
-Raw read files (i.e., FASTQ files) in ENA are contained by _Run_ objects, which point to the location of the files in an FTP directory.
+In ENA, raw read files (i.e., FASTQ files) are contained by _Run_ objects, which point to the location of the files in an FTP directory.
 A _Run_ of sequencing is always linked with one _Experiment_ object, which describes the library preparation and sequencing protocol.
+In turn, _Experiments_ are linked with one _Sample_ and one _Study_, according to the
-_Experiments_ are linked with one _Sample_ and one _Study_, according to the [__ENA Metadata Model__](https://feat-fear.github.io/logSpace/docs/genomics/INSDC/).
+[__ENA Metadata Model__](https://feat-fear.github.io/logSpace/docs/genomics/INSDC/).
 {{< /hint >}}